-Jewellery Design at Hereford is a practical course, based in your dedicated space in a studio with easy access to our range specialist workshops.
-You will learn to harness your creativity through traditional craft making skills that reflect the subject’s rich heritage, whilst embracing contemporary ideas, materials and technologies.
-You will be given the support and freedom to find your creative voice, and to express it through developing your personal design and making practice, and to develop your unique professional career trajectory.
+This is a practical course, based in your dedicated space in a studio with easy access to our range specialist workshops.
+You will learn to harness your creativity through traditional craft making skills that reflect the subject’s rich heritage, whilst embracing contemporary ideas, materials, processes and technologies.
+You will be given the support and freedom to find your creative voice, to express it through developing your personal design and making practice, and to develop your unique professional career trajectory.

 On this small and friendly course, you’ll join a supportive environment where students share ideas and experiences and benefit from both individual tuition and group discussion.
-You will be taught by a team of lecturers, technical demonstrators and visiting professionals, each with their own creative practice and expertise in the field.
-As an HCA student, you benefit from access to an astonishing range of mediums and processes; across small metals, ceramics, wood, glass, plastics, textiles and more.
+You will be taught by a team of lecturers, technical demonstrators and visiting professionals, each with their own creative practice and expertise in their field.
 You will acquire skills in designing and making by hand, by machine, and by using digital technologies.

 We are uniquely placed to be able to offer individual workspaces throughout your three years of study.
 You will also have access to professionally equipped IT suites with both Mac and PC’s, large scale digital printers and professional software to support your practice.

-You will be given opportunities to take part in live projects as well as high profile industry competitions.
-In the second year, you will be encouraged to make connections and gain valuable experience with national and international professionals.
-In your final year, emphasis is placed on your own practice, preparing you to launch your creative career on graduating.
+You will be given opportunities to take part in real world projects, as well as high-profile industry competitions.
+In the second year, you will be supported to make connections and gain valuable experience with makers and professionals on a regional, national and international arena.